Shiels wants to stay as Northern Ireland manager

-Kenny Shiels: NI manager wants to stay 'unless someone thinks any different'
+Kenny Shiels: Northern Ireland manager wants to stay 'unless someone thinks any different'

 Last updated on .From the section Women's Football